-- Provide expert advice to inform the design and conduct of the project
+- provide expert advice to ARCAP to inform the design and conduct of the project

-- Assist with the rollout of the project
+- assist with the promotion and rollout of the project

-- Provide input to the interpretation of findings and the priority setting
+- provide input to the interpretation of project results

 Making a difference

-We anticipate this project will generate a ranked listing of priority areas for research in autism practice in Australia which is based on the direct input of Australian autistic people and their families and carers.
-The findings will help ARCAP to direct our research towards the areas of autism practice that are aligned to the priorities of autistic people and their families and carers.
-The results may also provide valuable information for the future development of Aspect services and thereby inform Aspect’s organisation-wide approach to support − the Aspect Comprehensive Approach (ACA).
+This project will generate a ranked listing of priority areas for research in autism practice in Aspect as well as nationally based on the direct input of Australian Autistic people and their families/carers.
+The findings will direct our research towards the areas of autism practice that are aligned to the priorities of Autistic people and their families/carers and with input from Aspect practitioners.
+The results may also provide valuable information for the future development of Aspect services and thereby inform Aspect’s organisation-wide approach to supporting Autistic participants and their families/carers − the Aspect Comprehensive Approach (ACA).

 Dr Trevor Clark, National Director, Research, ARCAP